 starring: John D. LeMay, Kari Keegan, Kane Hodder

-Some time after he had ravaged Manhattan and seemingly melted away thanks to a conveniently present toxic waste flood (yes, apparently New York's underground sewage is filled with them), the hulking killer known as Jason Voorhees somehow survives, got back to his old roots and was about to embark on another night of machete mayhem.
-One particular victim drove by one night and went to stay in one of the cabins, only to make a quick run for it as she spots the big guy just waiting to menace her.
+Some time after he ravaged Manhattan and seemingly melted away thanks to a conveniently present toxic waste flood (yes, apparently New York's underground sewage is filled with them), the hulking killer known as Jason Voorhees somehow survives, got back to his old roots and was about to embark on another night of machete mayhem.
+One particular victim went to stay in one of the cabins, only to make a quick run for it as she spots the big guy just waiting to menace her.
 Towel-clad in the middle of the woods, and just when we thought we had another girl cornered by the big guy, she gave a quick signal and an entire swat team suddenly shows up, rained lead on Jason before blowing him up with a grenade. (or a Rocket Launcher.
 I dunno, the explosion looked too strong to be just a grenade)

 |The Voorhees house.|